-Hearing loss is a common experience, yet statistics show that only about 12% of individuals with a hearing loss choose treatment.
+Hearing loss is the third most prevalent chronic health condition, yet statistics show that only about 12% of individuals with a hearing loss choose treatment.
 This can lead to a variety of social, financial — and as we’re now beginning to better understand — medical complications.

 Since hearing loss isn’t curable, it’s essential for us all to focus on the aspects that are treatable, so that we’re able to live life to the fullest for as long as possible.
 Within the last several years, a suspicion of researchers became more concrete: that there is a connection between hearing loss and dementia, but with the right type of early intervention, the effects of cognitive decline can be drastically delayed.